San Diego Spousal Support Lawyers

 It depends on the length of the marriage.
 If you were married for fewer than 10 years, then alimony is generally paid for up to half the length of the marriage (so 10 years or fewer).
 Long-term marriages do not have a set rule for the amount of spousal support.

 The amount of "permanent" spousal support for a long-term marriage is either agreed upon between the two parties in an amicable split, or it is decided by a judge in a contested case.
-In either case, it is in your best interests to have a San Diego spousal support attorney on your side.
+In either case, it is in your best interests to have a spousal support attorney on your side.

 Speak with a San Diego Alimony Attorney

-The Law & Mediation Firm of Klueck & Hoppes, APC can help you understand how much spousal support you may be able to receive in San Diego County, or how much alimony you may have to pay if you are the supporting spouse.
+The Law & Mediation Firm of Klueck & Hoppes, APC can help you understand how much spousal support you may be able to receive in San Diego County, or how much spousal support you may have to pay if you are the supporting spouse.
 Get in touch today to find out how our San Diego spousal support lawyers can help!